mitchcapper/CefSharpDockerfiles/README.md

 The following requirements are for chrome 63 and the current vs_2017 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.

 - At least 32GB of ram dedicated to this would recommend 40GB total with page file to make sure you don't run out.
 You can have any amount of that 32/40GB as a page file, just beware the less actual ram the much slower linking will be.
-- At least 250GB of space (300G is safer).
+- At least 250GB of space.

 ## Server Setup